Costinteo/osds-lab/lab1/README.md

 $ ./setup.sh
 ```

 If you chose to install both `gdb` and `pwndbg`, make sure only one of them is active at a time.
-Both plugins are essentially just python scripts, which are sourced in the `.gdbinit` file.
-Open your `.gdbinit` file and comment out one of the pluggins to disable it.
+Both plugins are essentially just python scripts, which are sourced in the `~/.gdbinit` file.
+Open your `~/.gdbinit` file and comment out one of the plugins to disable it.

 For example, if you installed **both** plugins, but you choose to use `gef`, your `.gdbinit` should look like this: